rorywalsh/CsoundPhaser3/README.md

 #### Getting information from Csound

 Channels can be bi-directional.
 Csound can just as easily send data to the game as receive it.
 In this example we time a drum beat to the lightning.
 We use an always running instrument (`instr 3`) to trigger a drum sounds every second.
-At the same time it triggers the drum sound it also sends channel data to the 'triggerLights' named channel.
+At the same time it triggers the drum sound it also sends channel data to the 'triggerLights' channel.

 ```javascript
 instr 3